ooples/pine_script_docs/source/concepts/Inputs.rst

 An ``input*.()`` call being just another function call in Pine, its result can be combind with :ref:`arithmetic <PageOperators_ArithmeticOperators>`, :ref:`comparison <ComparisonOperators>`, :ref:`logical <PageOperators_LogicalOperators>` or :ref:`ternary <PageOperators_TernaryOperator>` operators to form an expression to be assigned to the variable.
-Here, compare the result of our call to `input.string() <https://www.tradingview.com/pine-script-reference/v5/#fun_input{dot}string>`__ to the string ``"On"``.
+Here, we compare the result of our call to `input.string() <https://www.tradingview.com/pine-script-reference/v5/#fun_input{dot}string>`__ to the string ``"On"``.
 The expression's result is then stored in the ``plotDisplayInput`` variable.
 Since that variable holds a ``true`` or ``false`` value, it is a of "input bool" type::